hugooSoul/library/README.md

 ## Admin section

-In this section, the admin gonna be able to CRUD books, and also add new categories.
+In this section, the admin gonna be able to CRUD books, and also for categories.
 And also could change the status of the book to Available/Not Available with a simple click in the section that correspond.

 * Before to store a book on the DB, the admin must to have at least one Category.